-1 Format PMI v1.0 C 2 pmix_status_t 3 PMIx_Connect(const pmix_proc_t procs[], size_t nprocs, 4 const pmix_info_t info[], size_t ninfo) C 5 IN procs 6 Array of proc structures (array of handles) 7 IN nprocs 8 Number of elements in the procs array (integer) 9 IN info 10 Array of info structures (array of handles) 11 12 IN ninfo Number of elements in the info array (integer) 12 13 Returns PMIX_SUCCESS or a negative value corresponding to a PMIx error constant.
-14 15 PMIx libraries are not required to directly support any attributes for this function.
-However, any provided attributes must be passed to the host SMS daemon for processing. ✓ Optional Attributes 16 The following attributes are optional for host environments that support this operation: 17 18 19 20 PMIX_TIMEOUT " pmix.timeout " ( int ) Time in seconds before the specified operation should time out ( 0 indicating infinite) in error.
-The timeout parameter can help avoid "hangs" due to programming errors that prevent the target process from ever exposing its data.
-21 22 23 24 25 PMIX_COLLECTIVE_ALGO "pmix.calgo" (char) Comma-delimited list of algorithms to use for the collective operation.
-PMIx does not impose any requirements on a host environment's collective algorithms.
-Thus, the acceptable values for this attribute will be environment-dependent - users are encouraged to check their host environment for supported values.
-26 27 PMIX_COLLECTIVE_ALGO_REQD "pmix.calreqd" (bool) If true, indicates that the requested choice of algorithm is mandatory.
+1 Format PMI. c v1.0 C 2 pmix_status_t 3 PMIx_Disconnect(const pmix_proc_t procs[], size_t nprocs, 4 const pmix_info_t info[], size_t ninfo); 5 IN procs 6 Array of proc structures (array of handles) 7 8 IN nprocs Number of elements in the procs array (integer) 9 IN info 10 Array of info structures (array of handles) 11 IN ninfo 12 Number of element in the info array (integer) 13 Returns PMIX_SUCCESS or a negative value corresponding to a PMIx error constant. ✓ Required Attributes 14 15 PMIx libraries are not required to directly support any attributes for this function.
+However, any provided attributes must be passed to the host SMS daemon for processing.
+AA ✓ Optional Attributes 16 The following attributes are optional for host environments that support this operation: 17 PMIX_TIMEOUT "pmix.timeout" (int) 18 Time in seconds before the specified operation should time out ( $\theta$ indicating infinite) in 19 00 error.
+The timeout parameter can help avoid "hangs" due to programming errors that prevent 20 the target process from ever exposing its data.
+Advice to PMIx library implementers 21 We recommend that implementation of the PMIX_TIMEOUT attribute be left to the host 22 23 environment due to race condition considerations between completion of the operation versus internal timeout in the PMIx server library.
+Implementers that choose to support PMIX_TIMEOUT 24 directly in the PMIx server library must take care to resolve the race condition and should avoid 25 passing PMIX_TIMEOUT to the host environment so that multiple competing timeouts are not 26 created.